Combinatoriek/assignment4/assignment4_s4549775.md

 # 11
 ## a
-b is the big disk, m the medium disk, and s the small disk.
+m is the medium disk, and s the small disk.

 $n = 1$